Hypertrophic cardiomyopathy: Screening

-Although HCM may be asymptomatic, affected individuals may present with symptoms ranging from mild to critical heart failure and sudden cardiac death at any point from early childhood to seniority.
-HCM is the leading cause of sudden cardiac death in young athletes in the United States, and the most common genetic cardiovascular disorder.
+Although hypertrophic cardiomyopathy may be asymptomatic, affected individuals may present with symptoms ranging from mild to critical heart failure and sudden cardiac death at any point from early childhood to seniority.
+Hypertrophic cardiomyopathy is the leading cause of sudden cardiac death in young athletes in the United States, and the most common genetic cardiovascular disorder.
 One study found that the incidence of sudden cardiac death in young competitive athletes declined in the Veneto region of Italy by 89% from an unusually high baseline rate since the 1982 introduction of routine cardiac screening for athletes.
-As of 2010, however, studies have shown that the incidence of sudden cardiac death, among all people with HCM, has declined to one percent or less.
+As of 2010, however, studies have shown that the incidence of sudden cardiac death, among all people with hypertrophic cardiomyopathy, has declined to one percent or less.
 Screen-positive individuals who are diagnosed with cardiac disease are usually told to avoid competitive athletics.

-HCM can be detected with an echocardiogram (ECHO) with 80%+ accuracy, which can be preceded by screening with an electrocardiogram (ECG) to test for heart abnormalities.
+Hypertrophic cardiomyopathy can be detected with an echocardiogram (ECHO) with 80%+ accuracy, which can be preceded by screening with an electrocardiogram (ECG) to test for heart abnormalities.
 Cardiac magnetic resonance imaging (CMR), considered the gold standard for determining the physical properties of the left ventricular wall, can serve as an alternative screening tool when an echocardiogram provides inconclusive results.
 For example, the identification of segmental lateral ventricular hypertrophy cannot be accomplished with echocardiography alone.
 Also, left ventricular hypertrophy may be absent in children under thirteen years of age.
 This reduces sensitivity of pre-adolescents' echocardiograms.

 United States

-The American Academy of Pediatrics recommends screening questions for all children (both athletes and non-athletes) to assess the risk of congenital heart disease, inherited cardiac disorders (including HCM) and suddent cardiac arrest or death.
-The questions assess symptoms such as syncope (passing out) or seizures in the child, exercise related chest pain or shortness of breath, having a family member with sudden cardiac death before age 50, having a family history of HCM, HOCM, or a family member requiring a pacemaker or implantable cardiac defibrillator before the age of 50.
+The American Academy of Pediatrics recommends screening questions for all children (both athletes and non-athletes) to assess the risk of congenital heart disease, inherited cardiac disorders (including hypertrophic cardiomyopathy) and sudden cardiac arrest or death.
+The questions assess symptoms such as syncope (passing out) or seizures in the child, exercise related chest pain or shortness of breath, having a family member with sudden cardiac death before age 50, having a family history of hypertrophic cardiomyopathy, HOCM, or a family member requiring a pacemaker or implantable cardiac defibrillator before the age of 50.
 The role of universal EKG or non-invasive cardiac imaging in amateur or recreational athletes is not well established.

-There are several potential challenges associated with routine screening for HCM in the United States.
+There are several potential challenges associated with routine screening for hypertrophic cardiomyopathy in the United States.
 First, the U.S. athlete population of 15 million is large compared to other countries.
-Second, these events are rare, with fewer than 100 deaths in the U.S. due to HCM in competitive athletes per year, or about 1 death per 220,000 athletes.
-Lastly, genetic testing may suggest a diagnosis of HCM; however, due to the numerous HCM-causing mutations, this method of screening is complex and is not cost-effective.
+Second, these events are rare, with fewer than 100 deaths in the U.S. due to hypertrophic cardiomyopathy in competitive athletes per year, or about 1 death per 220,000 athletes.
+Lastly, genetic testing may suggest a diagnosis of hypertrophic cardiomyopathy; however, due to the numerous HCM-causing mutations, this method of screening is complex and is not cost-effective.

 Canada

-Canadian genetic testing guidelines and recommendations for individuals diagnosed with HCM are as follows:
+Canadian genetic testing guidelines and recommendations for individuals diagnosed with hypertrophic cardiomyopathy are as follows: